 We plan to continue to invest in research and development activities to stay at the forefront of patient preference in oxygen therapy.
 We expect research and development expense to increase in absolute dollars in future periods as we continue to invest in our engineering and technology teams to support our new and enhanced product research and development efforts and manufacturing improvements.
-We expect increased research and development costs associated with the New Aera acquisition to incorporate the TAV technology into our oxygen concentrator as well as intangible amortization costs.
+We expect increased research and development costs associated with broadening our product portfolio including incorporating the TAV technology into our oxygen concentrator.